 It also means checking that other areas of the system aren’t being affected unexpectedly.

 You've had a look around and are starting to think OpenCRM might be the system for you and your business.
 Why not chat with one of our team (and ask your burning CRM questions) as they take you on a tour of the system?find out more

 Once the new feature is written, tested, and documented, it’s time to release it to our users.

-And this is my favourite part.
+And this is my favorite part.

-We get to write blogs and social media posts about it, I get to talk to customers and prospects about it, showing off all the hard work of the team.
+We get to write blogs and social media posts about it, and I get to talk to customers and prospects about it, showing off all the hard work of the team.

 In cases where specific people have expressed interest in this particular feature, I get to let them know that it is ready to be used in their system.
 Some of these features really will make a huge difference in their business processes, so it really is the fun bit.